audiohook pixel

 2. What are the potential risks of heavy metals exposure?

-JB: The food safety regulatory fabric in America is largely focused on pathogenic microbiological contaminants—things like e.coli, salmonella, and listeria, which can [cause food poisoning, which causes vomiting], diarrhea, or worse within 24–72 hours.
-What we see is that consumers are increasingly concerned about how the food they eat and products they use are linked to long-term chronic disease- things like cancer and infertility.
+JB: The food safety regulatory fabric in America is largely focused on pathogenic microbiological contaminants—things like e.coli, salmonella, and listeria, which can cause food poisoning within 24–72 hours.
+But consumers also have concerns about how the food they eat and products they use are linked to long-term chronic disease- things like cancer and infertility.

-This is especially relevant when talking about infants and children because of the number of calories they ingest everyday [is a larger fraction of their total weight than older children and adults].
+This is especially relevant when talking about infants and children.
+Because of the number of calories they ingest every day [is a larger fraction of their total weight than older children and adults, the amount of heavy metals to have an impact is far less].
 The WHO, AAP, AMA, FDA, EPA, CDC, all say there is no safe level of lead.
-When it comes to lead exposure in children, [there is some evidence that] it can contribute to an increase in hyperactivity and a decrease in IQ.
 [Note: It is difficult to show the direct link of low level exposure to pesticides, heavy metals and plasticizers because it can take decades for a disease to manifest itself].

 [Heavy metals accumulate in the body over time and] can disrupt function in vital organs and glands such as the heart, brain, kidneys, bone, liver, etc. Heavy metal exposure, especially lead, is associated with many cognitive and behavioral problems and is a significant risk factor for cardiovascular diseases, mental disorders, and kidney disease.